zsobin/BaseWebApp/README.md

 ##### 2. Find and open your terminal
 <img width="115" alt="screen shot 2017-04-21 at 11 43 48 am" src="https://cloud.githubusercontent.com/assets/17851174/25285319/ce48dafe-2687-11e7-9fba-3262f406235f.png">

+*Note: on Windows, it might be called Git Shell or Git BASH.*

 ##### 3. Use the command line to navigate to your desktop:
 - `ls` lists all files in a directory.
 If you're on a PC, the command is `dir` instead.
 ```